Lynnesbian/OldFediBooks/MANUAL.md

 #### Attribution (Important)
 Under the terms of the GNU Affero General Public License version 3.0, you are required to provide attribution.
 The simplest way to do this is to link to [FediBooks' GitHub repository](https://github.com/Lynnesbian/FediBooks), but you can do anything you'd like as long as you provide the following:
  1. A copy of, or a link to, the source code
- 2. Acknowledgement of the author (Lynnesbian)
+ 2. Acknowledgement of the author (Lynnesbian), with a link to somewhere I can be realistically contacted (such as my email address, fediverse handle, GitHub account...)